 Instructions

-- Heat olive oil in a large skillet over medium-high heat.
+- Heat two tablespoons of olive oil in a large cast iron skillet over medium-high heat.
 Add the sliced red pepper, yellow pepper, fajita seasoning, and onion.
 Sauté for 5-7 minutes until vegetables are tender.

 - Add black beans, corn, and cumin (if using) to the skillet.
 Stir well to combine and cook for an additional 3-4 minutes.
 Remove from heat.

-- Heat a large skillet over medium heat.
-Place the assembled quesadilla in the skillet and cook for 2-3 minutes on each side, or until the tortilla is golden brown and the cheese is melted.
+- Fold the tortilla over to enclose filling, and cook for 2-3 minutes per side until golden and the cheese has melted.
 Repeat with the remaining tortillas.

 - Cut each quesadilla into wedges.
 Garnish with sour cream, guacamole, lime wedges, and thinly sliced jalapeño.